mjmansfi/genome_statistics/README.md

 ### Required arguments:
 #### -d, --depthFile
 Path to a file containing the output of `samtools depth -a`.
 Can be gzip compressed.
-The output should look like:
+The input should look like:
 ```bash
 seq1	1	5
 seq1	2	6